Choosing and comparing vacuum cleaners for professional use

 What do the classes correspond to?

-The classes are divided into Class L, Class M and Class H detailed as follows:
+The classes are divided into Class L, Class M and Class H, detailed as follows:

-Difference between L/M and H class
+Difference between class L/M and H

-This classification is governed by standard EN 60335-2-69
+This classification is governed by the EN 60335-2-69 standard.

-Definition of a safety vacuum cleaner
+Definition of a security vacuum cleaner

 Professional vacuum cleaner families